 1CES uses certain performance measures that are not recognizable under International Financial Reporting Standards ("IFRS").
-These performance measures include net (loss) income before interest, taxes, depreciation and amortization, gains and losses on disposal of assets, goodwill impairment, unrealized foreign exchange gains and losses, unrealized derivative gains and losses, stock-based compensation and other gains and losses not considered reflective of underlying operations, adjusted for specific items that are considered to be non-recurring in nature ("Adjusted EBITDAC"), and Funds Flow From Operations.
+These performance measures include net income (loss) before interest, taxes, depreciation and amortization, gains and losses on disposal of assets, goodwill impairment, unrealized foreign exchange gains and losses, unrealized derivative gains and losses, stock-based compensation and other gains and losses not considered reflective of underlying operations ("EBITDAC"), and Funds Flow From Operations.
 Management believes that these measures provide supplemental financial information that is useful in the evaluation of CES' operations.
 Readers should be cautioned, however, that these measures should not be construed as alternatives to measures determined in accordance with IFRS as an indicator of CES' performance.
 CES' method of calculating these measures may differ from that of other organizations and, accordingly, these may not be comparable.
-Please refer to the Non-GAAP measures section of CES' MD&A for the three and twelve months ended December 31, 2016.
+Please refer to the Non-GAAP measures section of CES' MD&A for the three months ended March 31, 2017.